 By looking into what others in the industry are practicing; You Can Fine-Tune Your S.E.O Practices.
 Find The Right Keywords And Discover Back-Link Opportunities.

+By Using The Analytics Tool, You Will Obtain Instant Information About The Organic Keywords, Traffic, Top-Performing Content, Back-Links, And Much More.

 Next, you can see the topics your competitors are writing about and are generating traffic through.
 Using these topics, you can create a post on your website and take a percentage of that traffic to your site.